A tasty chickpea and spinach curry recipe using pantry staples.

-Ready in just 30 minutes, this easy vegan curry is perfect for a quick midweek meal.
+Ready in just 30 minutes, this tasty veggie curry is perfect for a quick midweek meal.
 Serve with pilau rice and naan bread for a filling dinner.

-This easy vegan chickpea and spinach curry is made using store-cupboard staples such as tinned tomatoes, tinned chickpeas, curry paste, and frozen spinach, with the creaminess coming from a tin of coconut milk.
+This creamy chickpea curry with spinach is made using store-cupboard staples such as tinned cherry tomatoes, tinned chickpeas, curry paste, and frozen spinach, with the creaminess coming from a tin of coconut milk.

 👩🍳 Love veggie curries?
-Try my easy Halloumi curry next!
+Try my easy halloumi curry or creamy courgette curry next!

 Jump to: